If you’re a lover of some good granola for breakfast, you may buy too many packets for one month.

 Use the best-by date to determine how long granola will last.
 Unopened granola can stay fresh for six months past the best-by date.
 As soon as you open the package, your granola will last 4-6 months in the pantry.
 In the freezer, granola can last another three months.
 Granola bars can last up to 6-8 months if stored correctly in a cool, dry area and sealed tightly when not in use.

 Health Benefits And Downside Of Granola

-Beware of the fact that granolas can be high in calories and packed with added fats and sugars.
+Beware that granolas can be high in calories and packed with added fats and sugars.
 Carefully read nutrition labels if you’re looking for healthier granola.
-The first 3 ingredients should be whole foods such as oats, nuts, seeds, and dried fruit, instead of sugar or sweeteners.
+The first three ingredients should be whole foods, such as oats, nuts, seeds, and dried fruit, instead of sugar or sweeteners.

 Granola, thankfully, lasts a long time.
 So you won’t have to worry about it going bad soon.
 However, to avoid it going stale and losing flavor, chucking it in the freezer in an airtight container is a great way to lengthen its shelf-life.